andrewiggins/react-suspense-sandbox/src/suspense/README.md

 ## To explore

+- TODO: Add section on min requirements for suspense:
+    - Core suspense requirements
+      - catch promises
+      - Define and find Placeholder component
+    - Sync suspense requirements
+      - rerender update on caught promise in Placeholder component
+    - Async-like suspense requirements
+      - Separate render and commit phases in order to note apply effects to the DOM until we know some subtree won't suspend
+      - An update queue to track calls to `setState` (or other rerender triggers) while a subtree is asnyc suspended...
+Is this really required?

 - TODO: How does React handle multiple updates queued to the same subtree (e.g. quickly clicking different links in a nav that is code-split).
 Might be related to the `updateQueue` defined in `ReactUpdateQueue.js`.